InnovationTeamNest/uber-nest-bot/README.md

+**WARNING** This is an archived version from 19/10/2018, the last version to be written in Python 2.7.
+You should check the `master` branch for the latest non-deprecated version.

 # Uber NEST Bot

 **Uber NEST Bot** is a Python-driven Telegram bot implementing the [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) API, and run on a Google App Engine Standard environment.